Not All VMware Jobs Are The Same!

 Here’s a screenshot that shows how many jobs I found on SimplyHired with a keyword search of VMware and Phoenix, Arizona (see the red arrow).

 There are 2033 jobs listed with job titles such as:

 - Windows Server Administrator

 - System Administrator

 - Senior Active Directory Administrator

-Now if I filter for only jobs with the word ‘VMware’ in the title.
+Now, if I filter for only jobs with the title’s VMware’.